Should you pay for Spotify playlist placements?

 Make sure you're posting continent on your social media account about your songs days in advance!

-Then when your releases are ready you can put the songs link in your bio.
+Then when your releases are ready you can put the song link in your bio.

-You'll be able to get your song listened buy the followers on your social media account.
+You'll be able to get your song listened to by the followers on your social media account.

 Run ads to grow your Spotify streams